 Some engines have a setting that can adjust their own view of the positions throughout a game to avoid draws.
 This setting is not changed from the default unless it is a request from the programmer.

-Any configurable option not described above, are not adjusted in any way, except that "keep hash tables" or similar is usually enabled.
+Any configurable option not described above, are not normally adjusted in any way, except if the programmer of an engine wants specific settings for each specific Division.
+Options like "keep hash tables" or similar is usually enabled.

 CPUs: 2 x 8 core Intel Xeon E5-2689 @ 3300 MHz